-The proposed landscape plan is shown on Attachment 6 and consists of a variety of deciduous and coniferous trees and shrubs and ornamental grasses.
-Development Planning Staff recommend additional landscape islands be provided in the parking areas and incorporate more multi-stem trees instead of perennial and shrub plantings.
+The proposed landscape plan is shown on Attachment 6 and consists of a variety of deciduous and coniferous trees, shrubs, and ornamental grasses.
+Development Planning staff recommend additional landscape be provided in the truck parking areas and incorporate more multi-stem trees instead of perennial and shrub plantings.
 The Owner is required to provide the updated plans to reflect this change, and the final Landscape Plan and cost estimates should be to the satisfaction of the Development Planning Department.
+A condition to this effect is included in Attachment 2.